02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 Just Ride Mode

-You may find yourself shifting, standing, and changing your cadence a lot more than you are used to during indoor rides, and that alone can make an indoor workout that much more fun and go by that much faster.
+You may find yourself shifting, standing, and changing your cadence more than you are used to during indoor rides, and that alone can make an indoor workout more fun and go by faster.

 With a variety of route options ranging from “intimidatingly mountainous” to “totally flat,” the Just Ride mode is a great option for unstructured workouts like longer endurance rides or recovery rides.

 If you have something a little more specific planned on a given day, Zwift also has dedicated workout features with two different modes.
-In addition to a library of built-in workouts, any power-based structured workout on your TrainingPeaks calendar will also appear in your list of workouts in Zwift.
+Zwift offers a library of built-in workouts in the Workout Anytime section, and any power-based structured workout on your TrainingPeaks calendar will appear in the For You section at the top of your screen.

 When you perform a structured workout in Zwift, you will no longer get terrain-based resistance changes from your smart trainer, but your virtual speed will still change to reflect changes in your power output.